• Skip to primary navigation

 1. If you plan to use the mincemeat within a few days it can be covered and stored in the fridge until ready to use.
 If you plan to keep it for longer, the mincemeat should be stored in sterilised jars.
 So long as the jars have been thoroughly cleaned and sterilised the mincemeat can be stored for several months.
 If the mincemeat becomes dry then simply stir in a little brandy until it is the right consistency again.

-2. If you plan to use the mincemeat for mince pies the mince pies can be made in bulk and stored in the freezer.
+2. If you are going to use the mincemeat for mince pies the mince pies can be made in bulk and stored in the freezer.
 Simply defrost when needed on a plate at room temperature, or, pop in the microwave or in the oven on a low setting (but be careful not to overheat the mincemeat as it can easily become very hot).

 3. Mincemeat isn't only for mince pies, try mixing it with an equal quantity of stewed apples to use as a filling for pies, crumbles or strudel.
 Or why not make a tray of mincemeat Chelsea buns?